CASPR

 Negotiating First-Line Access to Non-Addictive Painkillers for All Americans

-A short-term path to reduce opioid prescriptions by up to 50% and reduce the financial and social burden of addiction at all levels of government.
+A short-term path to reduce opioid prescriptions by up to 50%, save $15B over 10 years in CMS, and reduce the financial and social burden of addiction at all levels of government.

 Nicholas Reville

-Executive Director, Center for Addiction Science, Policy, and Research February 2026
+Executive Director, Center for Addiction Science, Policy, and Research Published February 2026 - Updated with Fiscal Modeling April 2026

 Download PDF